apache/datafusion-site/_posts/2024-08-06-datafusion-python-udf-comparisons.md

 perform your computation.

 We are going to demonstrate doing this computation in two ways.
-The first is to mimic what we’ve done in the above approach using pyarrow.
+The first is to mimic what we’ve done in the above approach using PyArrow.
 In the second we demonstrate iterating through the three arrays ourselves.

-In our first approach, we can expect the performance to be nearly identical to when we used the pyarrow compute functions.
-On the Rust side we will have slightly less overhead but the heavy lifting portions of the code are essentially the same between this Rust implementation and the pyarrow approach above.
+In our first approach, we can expect the performance to be nearly identical to when we used the PyArrow compute functions.
+On the Rust side we will have slightly less overhead but the heavy lifting portions of the code are essentially the same between this Rust implementation and the PyArrow approach above.

 The reason for demonstrating this, even though it doesn’t provide a significant speedup over Python, is to primarily demonstrate how to make the Python to Rust with Python wrapper transition.
 In the second implementation you can see how we can iterate through all of the arrays ourselves.

+In this first example, we are hard coding the values of interest, but in the following section we demonstrate passing these in during initalization.

 ```rust
 #[pyfunction]